An Exact Method for (Constrained) Assortment Optimization Problems with Product Costs

 \ABSTRACT{ We study the problem of optimizing assortment decisions in the presence of product-specific costs when customers choose according to a multinomial logit model.
-This problem is NP-hard and approximate solutions methods have been proposed in the literature to obtain both primal and dual bounds in a tractable manner.
+This problem is NP-hard and approximate solutions methods have been proposed in the literature to obtain both \refone{lower} and \refone{upper} bounds in a tractable manner.
 We propose the first exact solution method for this problem and show that provably optimal assortments of instances with up to one thousand products can be found, on average, in about two tenths of a second.
-In particular, we propose a bounding procedure based on the approximation method of \cite{Feldman2015} to provide tight primal and dual bounds at a fraction of their computing times.
+In particular, we propose a bounding procedure based on the approximation method of \cite{Feldman2015} to provide tight \refone{lower} and \refone{upper} bounds at a fraction of their computing times.
 We show how these bounds can be used to effectively identify an optimal assortment.
-We also describe how to adapt our approach for handling cardinality constraints on the size of the assortment or space/resource capacity constraints. }
+We also describe how to adapt our approach to handle {cardinality or space/resource capacity constraints on the assortment as well as assortment optimization under a mixed-multinomial logit model.
+In both cases, our solution method provides significant computational boosts compared to exact methods from the literature.} }

 \KEYWORDS{assortment optimization; product costs; multinomial logit; exact methods}